Northern Animal Health Initiative | Veterinarians Without Borders

 Northern Canada

-The Northern Animal Health Initiative is focused on improving animal health in Canada's North by providing services for underserved communities across Nunavut and the Northwest Territories.
+VWB's Northern Animal Health Initiative aims to improve animal health in Canada's North by providing services for underserved communities across Nunavut and the Northwest Territories.

-Goal: Our goal is to build capacity for animal health care across Canada's North by providing veterinary clinics and training to remote communities that have no access to veterinary professionals.
+Goal: To build capacity for animal health care across Canada's North by providing veterinary clinics and training to remote communities that have no access to veterinary professionals.
 In doing so, we aim to help strengthen the health of both community members and domesticated animals living in Canada's territories.

 Groups We Work With: Remote communities, including Indigenous communities, across northern Canada.
-VWB/VSF works with each community on an invite-only basis.
+VWB works with each community on an invite-only basis.

 The Situation